10.3 Partition and Conspiracy: Churchill

 Das’ suspicions were aroused by a letter he found in the Quaid-i-Azam archive.
 The letter is from Churchill, dated 11 December 1946, and in it he refuses a lunch invitation from Jinnah, who was then in London for the Downing Street Conference, because he feels that ‘it would perhaps be wiser for us not to be associated in public at this juncture’.
 Churchill regrets having to decline, though he records that he had enjoyed the ‘talk’ the two men had had ‘the other day’.
 Not so controversial, but what Das finds damning is that Churchill gives a cover address for any future correspondence with Jinnah, to be used for discretion, ‘without attracting attention in India’.
 The name of the addressee should be E. A. Gilliatt, at an address in London, SW1 (p.
 86-87).
 Das thinks he has got Churchill bang to rights here.
 Secret letters!
 A false name!
 ‘The redoubtable Winston thought it very much necessary to convert himself into E. A. Gilliatt.’
 Das takes this as a sign that there were ‘earlier deals’, ‘conducted in absolute secrecy’.
 Even better, Jinnah’s reply to this letter is ‘not to be traced’ (p.
 88).

 First, E. A. Gilliatt was Churchill’s secretary.
 Not so suspicious.
 And not so difficult to find out either.
 The identity of Gilliatt, and the fact that it was her address, are to be found in Churchill’s official biography – as is the text of the suspicious letter (Churchill, Vol. VIII, Gilbert, p.
 292).
 Second, a ‘talk’ during Jinnah’s trip to London is not very suspicious either, as Churchill was the Leader of HM Opposition.
-Jinnah had been to Chartwell, Churchill’s home, on the 10th.
+Jinnah had been to Chartwell, Churchill’s home, on the 10th December.
 Third, the idea that Jinnah’s reply has not survived contains an important assumption, namely that there ever was a reply to go astray.
 Fourth, this letter does not represent an entry into secret deal-making, nor does it imply that any previous secret deals had been hatched.
 Set aside for one moment the conviction that Churchill is a secretive villain, and it is entirely possible to see that Churchill is here politely giving Jinnah the brush-off.
 A talk in private was one thing – quite proper in fact – but to be seen socialising in public was entirely another.
-Jinnah was clearly using Churchill, in an attempt to make it look as if Churchill was pro-Pakistan.
+Jinnah was clearly using Churchill in an attempt to make it look as if he was pro-Pakistan.
 The best help Churchill could give Jinnah at that stage was to be seen associating with him.
 Secret deals were no good to Jinnah, at least not with a man who, despite his status in the British political firmament, was out of government and had no power to affect events directly.
 Churchill, quite correctly, was distancing himself from Jinnah’s cause, not, as Das assumes, entering into a plot with him.
 Churchill was cautiously making provision that any future communication would not attract attention, for much the same reasons as he did not want to go out to lunch publicly.
 Neither man was in government, so they would be obliged to use open telegraphy; hence the precaution of taking famous names off the potentially sensitive correspondence.

-The reason Jinnah’s reply has not been found is quite probably that he never wrote one.
+Finally, the reason Jinnah’s reply has not been found is that he probably never wrote one.
 Churchill was only of any political value to the Quaid if the veteran statesman would publicly embrace the Pakistan cause.
 Anything less was of no use.
 Churchill was not a die-hard Pakistan man.
 The (scanty) correspondence he had with Jinnah through these months was fractious and anything but warm.
 He did not sympathise with Jinnah’s endless demands, or with many of his friends who seemed, to the old man, ungrateful and disloyal.
 In the end, for Churchill Partition was a failure, not a triumph, which it would have been had he conspired to create Pakistan with Jinnah.
 Came the day, Churchill eventually accepted Partition as the best solution possible, in much the same spirit that a great many of the Indian leaders viewed it.
 He hoped, like many of them, that it might prove either temporary, or at least amicable, though he had his fears.
 This was his main objection throughout, that the consequences of Partition would be bloody, that it would unleash ’ancestral hatreds’ built up over a thousand years.
 He was not at all pleased at having to consent to the creation of Pakistan.
 Really, the record cannot be made any clearer.

 But still Das crashes on to the bitter end, seeing traces of plots, and assuming that signs of the destruction of evidence and the suppression of vital correspondence lie all around him.
 ‘The hand of Churchill, thus, as a maker of Pakistan remains invisible, but it was there anyway’ (p.
 88).
 Invisible?
 Indeed.

 Glory be to conspiracy theories!
 Once they start they simply will not be stopped.
 Neither the rules of logic, nor the absence of proof, nor the presence of contrary evidence can deflect the true believer.
 Extravagant and entertaining theories such as this will probably live on forever – under-researched, averse to caution and low on general knowledge, full of reckless leaps.
-If anyone only ever reads Professor Das’ book, then they will end up with an entirely unrealistic view of what actually happened to India.
+If people only ever reads Professor Das’ book, then they will end up with an entirely unrealistic view of what actually happened to India.